jetbundle/diffeq/README.md

 ---

-*"The differential equation is the most powerful tool humanity has invented for understanding change.
-This repository is your guide to mastering it."*
+*The differential equation is the most powerful tool humanity has invented for understanding change.
+This repository is your guide to mastering it.*